 One of the main reasons is because the ROI for anti-infective agents is considered to be poor by many research labs.

 It seems that in the modern pharmaceutical industry, short-term profits from other more lucrative medicines are given priority over long-term and socially beneficial treatments.

 Is the World Doomed by Superbugs?

 The challenge of antibiotic resistance is double-edged: on one side of the spectrum, antibiotics themselves are losing their potency.
-On the other, downsized antibiotic R&D labs can’t deliver new natural or synthesized compounds.
+On the other, with downsized antibiotic R&D, labs can’t deliver new natural or synthesized compounds.